Lake Mac Tiny Forest

 Tiny Forests are a concept based on a methodology developed in the 1970’s by Akira Miyawaki, a Japanese botanist.

 They consist of a dense pocket (approx. 200m2) of diverse, native vegetation.
+The method involves intense soil remediation to incorporate nutrients, and a dense planting structure.
+This results in accelerated growth and creates a mature forest structure about ten times faster than traditional forests.
 A Tiny Forest aims to:

 |